Brago475/AIEducator/README.md

 <tr>
 <td width="33%">

-> *"The most helpful part was the personalized career recommendations, as they made it easier to identify relevant job opportunities."*
+> *"The personalized career recommendations made it easier to identify relevant job opportunities based on my skills and interests."*
 >
 > **Meeraben Patel**

 </td>
 <td width="33%">

-> *"I could find everything I needed to with a maximum of 2 clicks."*
+> *"I could find everything I needed with a maximum of 2 clicks."*
 >
 > **Brodie Berger**